 By Nancy Clement & Dawn Clement

-September 8, 2009 (San Diego’s East County)--Any college student will tell you that textbooks are expensive, and the cost is continuing to rise each year.
-According to the PIRG Higher Education Project (www.pirg.org/highered), college students spend an average of $900 on textbooks each year.
+So maybe you want to buy the textbook and keep it for your library.
+As any college student will tell you textbooks are expensive, and the cost is continuing to rise each year.
+According to the U.S. PIRG (Public Interest Research Group) Higher Education Project www.pirg.org/highered), college students spend an average of over $900 on textbooks each year.

 In today's economy, the cost of textbooks is a severe burden on students who are already struggling financially.
 It is estimated that 23% of students don't purchase required books due to the costs, which hampers the learning process and is not a good solution to the problem.
-Fortunately, there are other solutions to this problem.
+Fortunately, there are other solutions.

-Buying used books is a good start, but many textbooks are not available used.
-New editions of most textbooks are published approximately every three years, and students are often told to buy the most recent edition, which means buying new books.
-Before you spend the extra cash for the latest edition, do a little research and find out what changes have been made since the previous edition.
+Buying used books is a good start, but many textbooks are not available second-hand.
+New editions of most textbooks publish approximately every three years, and students are expected to buy the most recent edition, which means buying new books.
+Before you spend the extra cash for the latest edition, do a little research and find out what are the changes since the previous edition.
 If the changes are minor, you may be able to use the older edition and save some money.
-Check with your instructor to make sure that it is okay with them.
+Check with your instructors to make sure that is okay with them.

-If you find yourself in a situation where you are assigned a new edition, don't panic!
+If you find yourself in a situation where a new edition is a requirement, do not panic!
 Believe it or not, the best price may not be found at the campus book store.
 Do a little research online to find the best price on a specific textbook.
 Just be sure to factor in the shipping costs – some sites offer free shipping, but most do not, and shipping charges can be very high.

 College students, and their parents, have enough to worry about, without adding the stress of wondering how they are going to pay for their textbooks.
 Invest a little time in shopping around, and it can really pay off for you and your wallet!